2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in the Far Western US Region

 While working on their Bachelor's Degree, child development majors at UC Berkeley accumulate an average of around $13,256 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $266.

-University of California - San Diego did quite well in this year’s ranking of the most popular places for child development and psychology students to get a bachelor’s degree.
-It came in at #8 on the list.
-UCSD is a fairly large public school located in the large city of La Jolla.
+University of California - San Diego landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree child development and psychology programs.
+UCSD is a very large public school located in the large city of La Jolla.

 Women make up 82% of the child development majors at the school.